 Baby nutrition for a healthy future

 It's no accident that your baby’s hunger for solid foods coincides with their ability to sit up and enjoy a more independent view of the world.
 During the weaning stage, your baby becomes stronger, learns new ways to express their wants and needs, and continues to grow at a rapid rate.
+Weaning foods not only top up some essential nutrients for your baby but also help them to explore different tastes and textures, learn to chew, and strengthen the muscles that are important for speech while developing healthy habits from early on.

 Providing a variety of wholesome, nutritious weaning foods will fuel your baby’s learning and development into toddlerhood and support their health throughout life.